-For most of us, there’s nothing more precious than our homes and those who live in them, so it makes sense that so many people are currently investing in new technology that helps keep them safe.
-A security camera is perfect for this as it gives us peace of mind and acts as a deterrent to criminals.
+For most of us, there’s nothing more precious than our homes and those who live in them, so it makes sense that many people are currently investing in new technology that helps keep them safe.
+A security camera is perfect as it gives us peace of mind and acts as a deterrent to criminals.

 The Ring Spotlight is a motion-detecting combination security camera and light, which is packed full of handy features so you can make it your own.
-It's for this reason, and a few extras, why it gets our vote for the best security camera.
+It's for this reason, and a few extras, that it gets our vote for the best security camera.

 Whether you choose the wired or battery-powered Ring Spotlight, the setup requirements may differ but will be just as easy.
-The most difficult thing you will have to do is decide where you would like it set up, and then you may need a little patience screwing it to the wall.
+The most challenging thing you will have to do is decide where you would like it set up, and then you may need a little patience screwing it to the wall.

 The Ring app is intuitive and takes around five minutes to set up.
 In addition, it can sync to all your other Ring devices so you can access and control them all on one nifty dashboard.

-What's more, you can launch on-demand video at the sound of your voice with the Ring Spotlights ability to connect with Echo Show, Echo Spot, Fire Tablets Gen. 7+, and Fire TV so you can even control your security camera hands-free!
+What's more, you can launch on-demand video at the sound of your voice with the Ring Spotlight's ability to connect with Echo Show, Echo Spot, Fire Tablets Gen. 7+, and Fire TV, so you can even control your security camera hands-free!

 Real Homes rating 5 out of 5 stars | read our full review of the Ring Spotlight Security Camera

 The Ezviz security camera is a compelling option to soup up your home security, so it gets our vote for the best security camera for value and ease of setup.